-The appointment for a vacancy on Planning Mayor Bob Small stated theres only one New Business. candidate interested for the position and that is Stanley Folsom.
+The appointment for a vacancy on Planning Mayor Bob Small stated theres only one New Business.
+Candidate interested for the position and that is Stanley Folsom.
 Michael m A brief Michael Towne expressed interest for the position also. discussion was held on compensating an enforcement official.
-Suggestion Suggestion was held on compensating an enforcement of month and that both ----- made to delay the appointment until next months meeting.
+Suggestion was held on compensating an enforcement offerent and that both rest made to delay the appointment until next months meeting.
 The that both cadidates be present at the next months meeting.
-Town Roam to See the Town Board to se Town Board will appoint a member from the Town Board to serve on the Plannia. the Planning Commission at the next months meeting.
+Town Board Town Board will appoint a member from the Town Board to serve on the Planning. the Planning Commission at the next months meeting.
+The and possibly will not be able to receive that money anymore and possibly will not be able to receive that money anymore and possibly will not be discussion to next months meeting and to invite to invite the discussion for some answers. and possibly with a from the government. account of cutbacks from to pert month. and possibly will from the government buggestion waymore account of cutbacks from to next months meeting and to invite to postpone the discussion to some answers. postpone the gioners for some answers.

 Eric Heil gave a short report on the county barn issue.
-County's attorney Guy Dyer needs to prepare the paperwork and will revisit this. revisit this issue at the next months meeting.
+Y's attemption the paperwork and County's attorney Guy Dyer needs to prepare the paperwork and will revisit this is dump site revisit this issue at the next months meeting.